War of the Confederation: Treaty of Paucarpata

-Naval Battle of Islay
+Naval battle of Islay

-After the treaty of Paucarpata had been repudiated, the Chilean government again dispatched its fleet, composed of 5 ships (Aquiles and Arequipeño, the corvettes Libertad and Valparaíso and the Chilean frigate Monteagudo) under the command of Robert Simpson, to disrupt Peruvian commerce.
+After the treaty of Paucarpata had been repudiated, the Chilean government again dispatched its fleet, composed of 5 ships (Aquiles and Arequipeño, the corvettes Libertad and Valparaíso and the Chilean frigate Monteagudo) under the command of Roberto Simpson, to disrupt Peruvian commerce.
 On January 12, 1838, they met a Confederate squadron near the Peruvian port of Islay, on what is known as the Naval Battle of Islay.
 The Confederate squadron was conformed by the Socabaya, Junín and Fundador under the command of commander Juan José Panizo.
 Simpson attacked but Panizo managed to hold him off for several hours until able to escape under the cover of darkness.
 Both sides claimed victory, but the result was mostly a stalemate that did not affect the course of the war.

-Second Campaign - Chilean Army
+Second campaign – Chilean army

 By mid-1838 Chile had obtained naval superiority and dispatched General Manuel Bulnes Prieto heading a Chilean army.